 Another way to see the beauty of San Juan is a sunset cruise around the bay aboard a yacht or a 19th Century style schooner.
 Capturing the sights of the El Morro, the Old City wall, and other historic sites from a completely different vantage point is a photographer’s dream.
 Book well in advance.

-Go on a Day Trip in the El Yunque National Forest
+Go on a Day Trip to the El Yunque National Forest

 Less than 30 miles out of town is a lush tropical rainforest with numerous hiking trails suitable for all fitness and skill levels.
 The scenery in the El Yunque rainforest is spectacular.
 At an elevation of 1,575 feet, the view from the Yokahu Observation Tower alone will make your trip worth every step as you gaze at lush velvet green mountain slopes below and the deep blue coastline in the distance.